Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 3/5
-**Excellent - Outstanding**
+**Good - Meets requirements**

-Both clues are highly specific and directly relate to 'food' without using the word itself.
-They offer distinct angles (social/taste and fundamental need/nutrients) which is excellent.
-No answer contamination.
+The clues are very specific and cover diverse aspects of 'food' (social, nutritional, cultural, sensory, artistic, scientific).
+They generally point clearly to the correct answer.
+However, the criterion 'without using any words (or their variations) from the answer itself' is violated by terms like 'meals,' 'dishes,' and 'eating,' which are direct variations or hyponyms of 'food.'
+This makes them less challenging than intended if the 'no variations' rule is strictly applied.

 ✅ Strengths:
 - Generally specific and relate to correct answer